emporia-vue-local/esphome/README.md

 <details>
   <summary>Vue 3 hookup</summary>

-Dissambly is fairly straightforward.
+Disassembly is fairly straightforward.
 Remove all the screws from the bottom, and possibly loosen the SMA connector a bit.
 Then you should be able to pop the two halves of the plastic case open, carefully with a pry tool or similar.

 Once inside, there are five test point pads involved to flash the Vue 3: